CatcherITGF/NX-Venom/README.md

 ## How to use

-1. Opening the `Uberhand` menu (as well as exiting the `Status Monitor`) by a combination `ZR + ZL + Down`.
+1. Opening the `Ultrahand` menu (as well as exiting the `Status Monitor`) by a combination `ZR + ZL + Down`.
-2. Use the `sys-clk-oc` overlay to manage overclocking clocks.
+2. Use the `Horizon OC` overlay to manage overclocking settings.
-3. Use the `SC Wizard` (go to the `Uberhand` menu, press the `right` button) to change the parameters of the loading kip (only for advanced users).
-4. There is a built-in help inside each parameter, to access it press `Y`.
-5. The lower the acceleration parameters, the safer and the fewer side effects.
+3. The lower the acceleration parameters, the safer and the fewer side effects.
 Use wisely!
-6. Recommended overclocking parameters for handheld mode and battery life: CPU `1020 - 1428`, GPU `768 - 921`, Mem Max.
+4. Recommended overclocking parameters for handheld mode and battery life: CPU `1020 - 1428`, GPU `768 - 921`, Mem Max.

 ## HomeBrew Menu